HMAS Ovens: Operational history

 Ovens became the first RAN submarine to fire an armed Mark 48 torpedo, when she sank the decommissioned on 4 March 1987.
 On her return to port, Ovens flew a 'Jolly Roger' to indicate a successful mission: the first time a RAN submarine had done so.

 The submarine made a port visit to Geelong, Victoria in June 1995.

 Decommissioning and fate

 Ovens paid off on 1 December 1995.
-The submarine was gifted to the Western Australian Museum in November 1998.
-She is preserved as a museum ship at the Western Australian Maritime Museum in Fremantle, Western Australia.
+The submarine was gifted to the WA Maritime Museum in November 1998.
+She is preserved as a museum ship at the WA Maritime Museum in Fremantle.